alexwinning/Foodweb/README.md

 This project is implemented in HTML, PHP, and Javascript.
 It features PHP/MySQL connectivity as well as drag and drop functionality.
 The website and responses generate from it will be used for future research.
-The fully implemented website can be found at:
+The fully implemented website can be found at: *will be inserted once fully implemented*